BUILDING REGULATIONS - TEMPORARY ARRANGEMENTS FOR SITE INSPECTION NOTIFICATIONS

 How to book an inspection

-Contact us by email or on-line to book an inspection.
+Contact us on-line to book an inspection.
 Please ensure that all the necessary inspections are carried out.
 A completion certificate will not be issued unless all necessary inspections have been completed.
 Please check this with your contractor.

 What happens next?

 We will contact you on receipt of your commencement notice to introduce ourselves, briefly discuss the project and answer any questions you may have.
 If the work is being done on a Building Notice, we will ask about how the work is to be constructed, the type and size of materials, and other appropriate questions.
 This helps to give us some basic information in the absence of detailed plans.
 This doesn't mean that details cannot be altered later, but it does act as a basis to allow us to work out the design information and site inspections that will be needed.

 It's in your own interest to agree a specification with your contractor and to enter into a formal contract prior to starting.
 Our Selecting a Builder guidance can help you find a reliable and trustworthy contractor.
 It also has other useful information to help protect your investment.

 Progress inspections, made during the course of the work; helps to provide reassurance that your building works comply with the building regulations.

 Why should I have a completion inspection?

 It is essential that a satisfactory completion inspection is undertaken and a completion certificate is issued.
 You may wish to do this before you make your final payment and your business relationship ends with your contractor.

 You should request a final inspection once the building work is complete (except for decoration).
 Our team should be given notice that the site is ready for inspection within five days after the work has finished.
 We will issue a completion certificate free of charge to you and your agent (where requested) once it has been satisfactorily completed.